 “Fall down seven times, stand up eight.” – Chinese proverb

 I personally have learned more from when things didn’t go right then when things worked the time first out.
 I know it can be very discouraging when you have a bad day, or that bad day seems to go on for weeks.
 Sometimes you are just one step away from breaking through.
 A lot of people don’t realize they are so close when they decide to quit.
 If it is truly important enough to you then you need to follow through until you get there.

 “Experience is the name everyone gives to their mistakes.” – Oscar Wilde

 I will give you an example of something I have learned from mistakes over the years.
 My band, Mojo Radio, played a few all-night shows to help make some money to fund ourselves.
 We didn’t have enough original material to play for three hours, so we needed to learn lots of covers in order to play these shows.
-We would play these shows and most of the time we found that it was a lot more work than an hour set of originals.
+The band would play these shows and most of the time we found that it was a lot more work than an hour set of originals.
 We had to come up with PA and lights, and spend lots of time practicing covers instead of our own songs.
 We never enjoyed playing these shows as much as the shows where we played mostly original music.
-We finally had a show bad enough that we decided to never do another all-night show again.
+Finally, we had a show bad enough that we decided to never do another all-night show again.
 The next night we played an opening set for Ted Nugent at one of the better venues in town.
 We realized that even though that show wasn’t paying as much, that we got more out of it.
-We stopped wasting time learning hours of cover songs, and concentrated on developing our own music.
-We found our shows were more enjoyable, and our original music get better.
+We stopped wasting time learning hours of cover songs and concentrated on developing our own music.
+Our shows were more enjoyable, and our original music got better.